caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 cover: '/images/posts/azure-devops/part3/part3-buildsummary.png'
 tags: arm azure devops
 ---
-A build pipeline is typically used during software development to "build" the application from source code.
+A **build pipeline** is typically used during software development to "build" the application from source code.
 In basic terms, this means taking the source code, running it through a compiler and producing an **artifact**.
-For example, if you take some C# source and run it through the .NET compiler, you'd get an executable or dll as an artifact at the other end.
+For example, if you take some C# source code and run it through the .NET compiler, you'd likely get an executable or dll as an artifact at the other end.

-One of the other primary functions of the build stage is to **test** the code.
-During software development, developers will create hundreds, sometimes thousands of tests for their code to ensure it's functioning correctly whenever a change is made.
-Executing tests during the build phase means that when a test fails, the build phase will also fail, ensuring that "unsafe" code never passes through to the next stages of software release.
+One of the other primary functions of the build stage is to **test** the code *quality*.
+During software development, developers will create hundreds, sometimes thousands of tests for their code to ensure it's functioning as expected whenever a change is made.
+Executing tests during the build phase means that when a test fails, the build phase will also fail ensuring that "unsafe" code never passes through to the next stages of software release.
 This is often referred to as "breaking the build".

-Automating the testing of code and the compilation of code, is known as "Continuous Integration" or "CI".
+Automating the compilation of code and testing code quality, is known as **Continuous Integration** or "CI".

 ___